 State Street is an urban collector roadway in the project area and is Borough-owned.
 The existing AADT on State St is approximately 4,700 vehicles per day, including 5% trucks.

 1st Street does not carry a functional classification and is also Borough-owned.
 No traffic information is available for State Street.

 Avondale Borough is defined as a historic district and is listed on the National Register of Historic Places.

 This project will evaluate the deficient geometry of the intersection, consider realignment of 1st Street approach, improve sight distance, investigate additional turning lanes and ITS features, improve sidewalk and pedestrian access, and accommodate heavy vehicle traffic at the intersection.

 In 2019, we initiated preliminary studies for improvements to the PA 41 / State Street intersection.
 We have completed an initial environmental overview, traffic analysis, and field surveys and have begun to develop a range of conceptual solutions.
 The PA 41 Bridge over White Clay Creek, which is located within 300’ of the intersection, is also being evaluated for rehabilitation or replacement.
 Due to the proximity of the bridge, alternatives developed for the two areas may influence each other.

 Both projects are located within the Avondale Historic District, which was determined eligible for listing in the National Register of Historic Places in 2001.
 Since that time, the Pennsylvania State Historic Preservation Office (SHPO) has commented that the historic district National Register of Historic Places boundary should be re-evaluated to remove non-contributing buildings, and that the context for the historic district should be updated and strengthened.
 As part of these projects, the consultant team for PennDOT has prepared documentation to update the historic district documentation.
-This documentation has been submitted to SHPO for their consideration.
+Coordination between PennDOT and SHPO regarding the historic boundary revision is ongoing.